joshuaeckroth/csci431-website/notes/prolog.md

 P = pat.
 ~~~

-The comma means "AND."
+The comma means "and."
 So the query requires that `P` is a parent and
 a female.

 ## Defining complex predicates (rules)